 E went through the other snowman body parts in the tray and asked me why I’d colored one of the bottle caps red and one blue.
 I told her that I figured that some snowmen may wear colorful clothes.

-She stuck it in the play dough along with a craft foam hat.
+Next, she stuck it in the play dough along with a craft foam hat.
 When she removed the hat again, she noticed the cool imprint it left – and was inspired to pull out the rest of the items in the play dough.

 She’d pushed one of the bottle caps far enough into the play dough to end up with a round cut out.

-then suddenly switched gears completely and decided to turn the little piece of play dough into the base for a “hotdog” she wanted to serve me.
+After this, she suddenly switched gears completely and decided to turn the little piece of play dough into the base for a “hotdog” she wanted to serve me.

 Her hotdog was made up of layers of play dough with snowflakes in between and on top.
 Delicious!